-- Supply and return ducts
+Supply and return ducts

 - Supply and return plenums

 - Duct-to-plenum connection

 - Y-splits, butt joints and boot connections

 - Outdoor air intakes

 - Air handler condensate and refrigerant line penetration, wire penetrations and unused holes in the air handler cabinet

 - Duct tape is not a suitable sealant for ducts.
-Foil tape may only be used for sealing leaks at the air handler's removable access panels and at filter access panels.
+Foil tape without additional sealants may only be used for sealing leaks at the air handler's removable access panels and at filter access panels.
 Duct boots may be sealed to floor, wall, or ceiling using caulk, foam, mastic tape, or mastic paste. - Wrap mastic tape at least two times around duct seam touching at least 1 1/2" of duct inner liner and metal collar or sleeve. - Assemble duct board using code-approved foil tape and coat seams with layer of mastic paste covering seams by 1.5" on both sides and as thick as a nickel.

-- The EarthCraft Technical Advisor will visually confirm compliance of criteria at midconstruction and final inspections. - \ Examples of proper ductwork sealing on following page - \ Example of proper and improper ductwork installation on following pages
+• The EarthCraft Technical Advisor will visually confirm compliance of criteria at midconstruction and final inspections.